trytouca/trytouca/sdk/cpp/docs/Build.md

 ## Obtaining the Source Code

-Copy the source code of the client library by cloning the Weasel repository to a directory of your choice.
+Copy the source code of the client library by cloning its repository to a directory of your choice.
 We refer to this directory as `<project_directory>` in subsequent sections of this document.